ciderale/nix-intro/slides.md

 ```
 // shell.nix : used by nix-shell if present
-# nix-shell: enter shell where 'mkSlides slides.md" works
 (import ./default.nix).slides
 ```

 ```
-// default.nix
-# fallback for nix-shell and default for most other nix* tools
+// default.nix :  fallback for nix-shell and default for others
-# nix build create all 3 artifacts => ./result, ./result-2/3
 ...
 { awesome = ...; moreawesome = ...;
   slides = stdenv.mkDerivation {